Guide to Cybersecurity Controls and Their Implementation CISSP-training-in-bangalore

 • Security guards and cameras for surveillance : Keeping a close check on physical areas is essential.
 Together with security guards, surveillance cameras serve as a deterrent and give facilities the ability to react swiftly to any security-related issues.

-• Designing Secure Facilities : Physical space architecture is critical to cybersecurity, from server rooms to data centres.
+• Designing Secure Facilities: : Physical space architecture is critical to cybersecurity, from server rooms to data centers.
 Reinforced walls, access control points, and redundant systems are examples of characteristics that are used in secure facility design to reduce physical threats.

-Based on the purpose of the Controls, the security controls can further be categorised under the following categories:
+Based on the purpose of the Controls, the security controls can further be categorized under the following categories

 • Deterrent Controls: Meant for discouraging the attacker.